An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-\subparagraph*{Runtimes.} In our last experiment, we explore in more detail the scalability of the algorithms for larger instances, both relative to each other and in comparison to the re-computation times of their corresponding static algorithms.
-We generated one random instance with $n=1\,000 k$ squares for each $k \in \{1, 2, 4, 8, 16, 32\}$ and measured the average update times over $n/10$ insertions or deletions.
-The results for the Gaussian and uniform model are plotted in Figure~\ref{fig:line-plot-all}.
-Considering the update times for insertions, we confirm the observations from the scatter plots in terms of the performance ranking.
-Most algorithms grow only very slowly in terms of their running time, with the notable exception of \misg, but that was to be expected.
-For deletions, \misg\ is initially faster than \misr, but again shows the steepest increase in runtime.
-Deletions in the Gaussian model also affect the runtime of \grid\ and \ggrid\ quite noticeably, yet one order of magnitude below \misg.
+\FloatBarrier \subparagraph*{\textbf{Runtimes.}} In our last experiment, we explore in more detail the scalability of the algorithms for larger instances, both relative to each other and in comparison to the re-computation times of their corresponding static algorithms.
+We generated $10$ random instances with $n=1\,000 k$ squares for each $k \in \{1, 2, 4, 8, 16, 32\}$ and measured the average update times over $n/10$ insertions or deletions.
+The results for the Gaussian and uniform model are plotted in Figure~\ref{fig:line-plot-all-gaussian} and in Figure~\ref{fig:line-plot-all-uniform} .
+Considering the update times, we confirm the observations from the scatter plots in terms of the performance ranking.
+The running time of most algorithms grows only very slowly as the input size grows larger with the notable exception of \misg, but that was to be expected.

 In the comparison with their non-dynamic versions, i.e., re-computing solutions after each update, the dynamic algorithms indeed show a significant speed-up in practice, already for small instance sizes of $n=1\,000$, and even more so as $n$ grows (notice the different y-offsets).
-For some algorithms, including \misr\ and \glinea, this can be as high as 3--4 orders of magnitude for $n=32\,000$.
-It clearly confirms that the investigation of algorithms for dynamic MIS and \textsc{Max-IS} problems for rectangles is well justified also from a practical point of view.
+For some algorithms, including \misr\ and \ggridk{4}, this can be as high as 3--4 orders of magnitude for $n=32\,000$.
+It clearly confirms that the investigation of algorithms for dynamic \indset and \maxset problems for rectangles is well justified also from a practical point of view. \subparagraph*{\textbf{{Discussion.}}} Our experimental evaluation provides several interesting insights into the practical performance of the different algorithms.
+For the synthetic instances, both \indset-based algorithms \misg\ and \misr\ generally showed the best solution quality in the field, reaching 90\% of the exact \maxset size, where we could compare against optimal solutions.
+This is in strong contrast to their factor-4 worst-case approximation guarantee of only 25\%.